aircury/canvas-sqs-salesforce/force-app/README.md

 The actions are executed inmediatelly (live) and consists on:

-* Delete all the Canvas Events attached to the Canvas User Calendar for all the Attendees__c related with the FLIP_Event__c.
+* Delete all the Canvas Calendar Events attached to the Canvas User for all the Attendees__c related with the FLIP_Event__c.
 The same restrictions defined on [LMSEventAttendeesProvisionTrigger "On deletion"](#on-deletion) applies.
-To locate the old Canvas Event to remove it, the old Event_Date__c, Start_Time__c, Event_End_Date__c and End_Time__c is used.
+To locate the old Canvas Calendar Event to remove it, the old Event_Date__c, Start_Time__c, Event_End_Date__c and End_Time__c is used.
-* Create all the Canvas Events attached to the Canvas User Calendar for all the Attendees__c related with the FLIP_Event__c.
+* Create all the Canvas Calendar Events attached to the Canvas User for all the Attendees__c related with the FLIP_Event__c.
 The same restrictions defined on [LMSEventAttendeesProvisionTrigger "On creation"](#on-creation) applies.

-The Canvas Event attached to the Canvas User Calendar fields are the same as defined in [Canvas Event data sources](#canvas-event-data-sources).
+The Canvas Calendar Event attached to the Canvas User fields are the same as defined in [Canvas Calendar Event data sources](#canvas-event-data-sources).

+## Design decisions

+* All the requirements except 1 are implemented as triggers.
+Salesforce doesn't allow to directly execute external API calls from triggers, so all the API calls and next salesforce model updates are executed using Apex Jobs (functions defined as @future(callout=true)).
+Those jobs can be listed on Setup->Environments->Jobs->Apex Jobs.

+* All the connections to the Canvas REST API are authenticated using a unique Canvas administrator user access token.
+That simplifies the OAuth flow.
+So, all the actions triggered from Salesforce will be executed on Canvas on behalf of that User.
+As an administrator user, the action can be on behalf of any Canvas user when needed; for example when adding events to a user calendar.